 Because of the ubiquitous occurrence of Russian olives in cities and rural areas, no governing agencies are requiring removal.
 The best management strategy is education and awareness.
 Landowners need to realize that birds can transport seed several miles to riparian areas where these trees flourish.
 River bottoms dominated by Russian olives support fewer native species, and exotic birds like starlings are favored.
 After becoming aware of the detrimental effects of Russian olives, property owners need do the responsible thing by removing these trees from their landscapes.

-For more information on phreatophytes, or identification and management of any noxious weed species, contact the Larimer County Weed District at 970-498-5768.
+For more information on phreatophytes, or identification and management of any noxious weed species, call 970-498-5768.

 By Tim D'Amato